replicatedhq/help-center/content/docs/ship/lifecycle/overview.md

 {{< linked_headline "Ship Lifecycle" >}}

 The lifecycle key is where you can define and customize the end-user experience for customers installing your application.
-A lifecycle has two step types:
+A lifecycle has several step types:

 - `"message"` - print a message to the console.
 This can be used multiple times.
 - `"config"` - collect configuration from the end user based on the top-level `config` section